Miss Jaspreet Nijjar

 In March 2019, Jaspreet had an article published in The Journal of Men's Studies (adapted from her master's dissertation), which examines portrayals of hegemonic masculinity in the U.S. programmes Sons of Anarchy (2008-2014) and Ray Donovan (2013-2020).
 Her new piece, published in Communication, Culture and Critique, explores the relationship between time, incarceration, and disorderly female masculinity in Orange Is the New Black.

-Jaspreet is also a Conference & Events Officer at the Feminist Studies Association, and teaches on the level 1 BSc Sociology Module, 'Becoming a Critical Scholar.'
+Jaspreet has also served as Conference & Events Officer at the Feminist Studies Association, and taught on the level 1 BSc Sociology Module, 'Becoming a Critical Scholar.'
+She currently works as an Academic Skills Advisor as part of the Academic Skills team at Brunel.

 Publications